Jason Ellison: San Francisco Giants

 The 2006 year was a season of ups and downs for Ellison as he was on the opening-day roster and logged 72 games prior to All-Star Break, but was optioned to Triple-A Fresno before the July 14 second-half opener.
 He blistered Pacific Coast League pitching to the tune of a .406 average going 78-for-192 with 18 doubles and 18 RBIs in 46 games before being recalled September 1.
 Ellison appeared in 84 Major League games overall, seeing action at all three outfield positions and as both a pinch-runner and pinch-hitter.
 He struggled offensively in big leagues, hitting just .222, however he batted .250 as pinch-hitter.
 He hammered his second career leadoff home run on June 18.

 Seattle Mariners

-On April 1, 2007, Ellison was traded to the Seattle Mariners for Travis Blackley, where he served much of the 2007 season as a fourth outfielder.
+On April 1, 2007, Ellison was traded to the Seattle Mariners for pitcher Travis Blackley, where he served as a fourth outfielder for the first half of the 2007 season.